aslagle/reactive-table/README.md

 ### Note on Versions
 The latest version of reactive-table only supports Meteor version 0.8.0 or higher.
 For older versions of Meteor, you can use reactive-table v0.2.5 ([documentation](https://github.com/ecohealthalliance/reactive-table/tree/v0.2.5)).
+If you're updating to Meteor 0.8.0, note that reactiveTable is now a template with keyword arguments rather than a helper.
+The functionality should be the same, but please report bugs in the issues.

 ### Table of Contents
 - [Quick Start](#quick-start)